Register you and your family for Oclef

-Fill out a form and you’ll get a confirmation email later today with your child’s registration number and options to schedule your first meeting with us.
+Fill out a form and you’ll get a confirmation email to schedule your child’s assessment and first meeting with us.

 |1 Child||2 Children|

 |Access to Piano Every Day – Daily Classes (7 days a week)||Access to Piano Every Day – Daily Classes (7 days a week)|

 |Includes all recitals, tests & events||Includes all recitals, tests & events|

 Monday – Friday | 7:30AM – 9:00PM PST